Andrew Carnegie Mansion: Reception

 Wolf Von Eckardt, a critic for The Washington Post, wrote in 1973 that the School of Social Work's renovations had made "the place look as much as a slum as possible".
 Amei Wallach of Newsday said the mansion was "grand rather than beautiful" in 1976, and Ada Louise Huxtable of the Times similarly said that the mansion "is substantial rather than splendid".
 Huxtable said the mansion's small scale meant that the Cooper-Hewitt's exhibits "will not have to compete with overwhelming grandeur", while Thomas B. Hess said the mansion had been "skillfully, tactfully, if coolly renovated to something of its old grandeur".
 Sarah Booth Conroy of The Washington Post said in 1976 that the house "has rather the air of a counting-house: square, secure, stodgy but enormously ornate".
 In 1981, a writer for the Christian Science Monitor described the contrast between the house's use of heavy oak wood, its "delicate architectural details in smaller rooms, and green plants in the conservatory".

 After the 1990s renovation, Washington Post writer Benjamin Forgey said that the passageway from the mansion to the 90th Street townhouses was functional but bland, and he said the original mansion's interiors, while "historic artifacts in their own right, are not and will never be sympathetic settings for many types of exhibitions".
-Herbert Muschamp wrote that the mansion was "monument to Andrew Carnegie's taste for dark, carved wood" rather than an appropriate setting for the Cooper-Hewitt Museum.
+Herbert Muschamp wrote that the mansion was a "monument to Andrew Carnegie's taste for dark, carved wood" rather than an appropriate setting for the Cooper-Hewitt Museum.
 In part because Carnegie had bought the surrounding lots and resold them only to people who would build similar mansions, the historian Christopher Gray wrote in 2014 that the house helped form one of the "grandest blocks" in the city.
 In 2015, after the Cooper-Hewitt's renovation of the mansion, the Financial Times wrote that "the architecture's splendour is meant to be only a backdrop for" the objects in the museum's collection.